Skip to content

 What is a Condo?

-A condo or condominium is a residential or housing complex consisting of several separate units.
+A condo or condominium is a residential or housing complex with several separate units.
 Each unit in the complex belongs to a specific individual.
-Owners may rent out their units to tenants or keep them as apartments or independent houses.
+Owners may rent their units to tenants or keep them as apartments or independent houses.

 Condominiums come with numerous facilities.
 The most common include swimming pools, barbeque pits, function rooms, basketball courts, gyms, garages, and outside hallways.
 Condo owners share these and more.

-Condos are suitable for diverse people, ranging from first-time property owners looking for affordable alternatives to expensive family houses to older adults that prefer living in low-maintenance dwellings.
+Condos are suitable for diverse people, ranging from first-time property owners looking for affordable alternatives to expensive family houses to older adults who prefer living in low-maintenance dwellings.

 Condo vs. House